conduktor/conduktor-docs/docs/guide/reference/console-reference.md

 - `spec.kafkaFlavor.type` (optional) must be one of [`Confluent`, `Aiven`, `Gateway`]
   - See [Kafka Provider Properties](#kafka-provider) for the detailed list of options

-:::warning
+:::warning[Validate configuration]
-Conduktor CLI does not verify that your Kafka configuration (`spec.bootstrapServers`, `spec.properties`, ...) is valid.
+Conduktor CLI does not verify that your Kafka configuration (`spec.bootstrapServers`, `spec.properties`, etc.) is valid.
 You need to check that in Console directly.
 :::

-### Schema Registry
+### Schema registry

-This section lets you associate a Schema Registry to your KafkaCluster.
+This section lets you associate a schema registry to your KafkaCluster.

 #### Confluent or Confluent-like Registry